 In a week, I had seen more than I had in 19 years visiting with my family!

-We are tremendously grateful to the Pears Foundation for their funding which has allowed these trips to take place, and to the Jerusalem Center for Interreligious Encounter who have worked with us to plan the trip itinerary.
+We are tremendously grateful to the Pears Foundation and the Office for Students for their funding which has allowed these trips to take place, and to the Jerusalem Center for Interreligious Encounter who have worked with us to plan the trip itinerary.

 The criteria on which we have selected applicants include: